BHFDSC/CCU002_03/README.md

 ## How to cite this work
 > Citation to follow

-## Contents

-* Click [here](https://github.com/BHFDSC/CCU002_03/tree/main/england) to view the analysis code and phenotypes used in NHS Digital's TRE for England.
-* Click [here](https://github.com/BHFDSC/CCU002_03/tree/main/wales) to view the analysis code and phenotypes used in the SAIL Databank.
-* Click [here](https://github.com/BHFDSC/CCU002_03/tree/main/outside) to view the code used outside of the environments in order to prepare tables and figures for publication.
-* Click [here](https://github.com/BHFDSC/CCU002_03/tree/main/outside/output) to view the final ouput of our analysis.

 ## Project approval

 This is a sub-project of [project CCU002](https://github.com/BHFDSC/CCU002) approved by the CVD-COVID-UK / COVID-IMPACT Approvals & Oversight Board (sub-project: CCU002_03).